-Original Declaration of Need for yo Revised Declaration of Need for yo ear: FOR SERVICE IN A SCHOOL DISTRIC T OR DISTRICT/COUNTY AUTHORIZED CHARTER SCHOOL Name of District or Charter: Lowell Joint School District District CDS Code: 64766 Name of County: Orange County County CDS Code: 30 By submitting this annual declaration on, the district is certifying the following ng: A diligent search, as defined d below, to recruit a fully prepared tea acher for the assignment(s) was made If a suitable fully prepared t to recruit based on the prio listrict, the district will make a reasonable effort scheduled public meeting held on 5 who meet the district's specified em $\frac{1}{2}$ $\frac{1}{2}$ $\frac{1}{2}$ certifying that there is fied above adopted a declaration at a regularly s an insufficient number of certificated persons listed on the attached form.
-The attached form consent calendar. ► Enclose a copy of the board aga With my signature below, I verify the force until June 30, 2025 y by the board.
-The declaration shall remain in Submitted by (Superintendent, Boa rd Secretary, or Designee): Jim Coombs Jin Coule Superintendent of Schools Name Signature Title 562-947-7874 562-902-4203 May 6, 24 Fax Number Telephone Number Date 11019 Valley Home Avenue e, Whittier, CA 90603 Mailing Address jcoombs@ljsd.org EMail Address ACTIVITY OF THE STATE OF THE ST FOR SERVICE IN A COUNTY OFFICE OF EDUCATION, STATE AGENCY OR N IONPUBLIC SCHOOL AGENCY Name of County County CDS Code Name of State Agency Name of NPS/NPA County of Location
+Original Declaration of Need for yo Revised Declaration of Need for ye ear: FOR SERVICE IN A SCHOOL DISTRIC T OR DISTRICT/COUNTY AUTHORIZED CHARTER SCHOOL Name of District or Charter: Lowell Joint School District District CDS Code: 64766 Name of County: Orange County - County CDS Code: 30 By submitting this annual declaration on, the district is certifying the following ng: A diligent search, as defined d below, to recruit a fully prepared tea acher for the assignment(s) was made If a suitable fully prepared to to recruit based on the prior istrict, the district will make a reasonable effort scheduled public meeting held on 5 who meet the district's specified em /6 $/$ 2024 certifying that there is fied above adopted a declaration at a regularly s an insufficient number of certificated persons listed on the attached form.
+The attached form consent calendar. ► Enclose a copy of the board age With my signature below, I verify the force until June 30, 2025 y by the board.
+The declaration shall remain in Submitted by (Superintendent, Boar rd Secretary, or Designee): Jim Coombs J. Cambre Superintendent of Schools Name Signature Title 562-947-7874 562-902-4203 May 6, 24 Fax Number Telephone Number Date 11019 Valley Home Avenue , Whittier, CA 90603 Mailing Address jcoombs@ljsd.org EMail Address FOR SERVICE IN A COUNTY OFFICE OF EDUCATION, STATE AGENCY OR N IONPUBLIC SCHOOL AGENCY Name of County County CDS Code Name of State Agency Name of NPS/NPA County of Location

 The Superintendent of the County Office of specified above adopted a declaration on that such a declaration would be made, ce the county's, agency's or school's specified rtifying that there is an insu hours following his or her publ fficient number of certificated p ic announcement ersons who meet The declaration shall remain in force until.
-June 30, ► Enclose a copy of the public announce Submitted by Superintendent, Director, or Name Signature Titl 'e Fax Number Telephone Number Do ate 9 Mailing Address issued for service with the employing at AREAS OF ANTICIPATED NEED FOR FULLY Based on the previous year's actual need permits the employing agency estimates Declaration of Need for Fully Qualified Edidentified below.
-This declaration must be revised by the experiments of the service of the QUALIFIED EDUCATORS ds and projections of enroll it will need in each of the ducators.
+June 30, a for the position(s) listed on the attached form.
+Title Number Date ddress dress acher Credentialing before any emergency permits will be ► Enclose a copy of the public announce Submitted by Superintendent, Director, or Name Signature Titl 'e Fax Number Telephone Number Do ate 9 Mailing Address permits the employing agency estimates QUALIFIED EDUCATORS ds and projections of enroll it will need in each of the ducators.
 This declaration s e identified areas during the valid be valid only for the type alid period of this (s) and subjects(s) exceeds the estimate by ten percent.
 Boar revision. crime approaries Type of Emergency Permit Estimated Number Needed CLAD/English Learner Authoriza holds teaching credential) ation (applicant already 1 Bilingual Authorization (applica credential) nt already holds teaching 1 List target language(s) for b Spanish oilingual authorization: Resource Specialist 1 Teacher Librarian Services 1 ı